Przejdź do treści głównej

 ROI: 122% first year, 9.8-month payback period.
 3-year projection: $5.4M total benefit.

-Key lesson: Legacy cost of $2.4M/year sounds abstract until you calculate it.
-But when leadership sees numbers and compares them to $1.4M investment, the decision becomes obvious.
-Especially in context of WPF modernization or other desktop technologies—the numbers are similar.
+The lesson: $2.4M/year in legacy costs sounds abstract until you actually calculate it.
+But once leadership sees the numbers next to a $1.4M investment, the decision becomes obvious.
+I see similar math with WPF modernization and other desktop technologies.

 09FAQ